sebas18pro/Milestone3-W2024/README.md

 ### Each student <span style="color: green;">MUST</span>:
 - Complete each chapter individually.
 - Commit often to demonstrate genuine effort in following the instructional video’s code.
+- Once a chapter is completed, download it from Github and submit on Lea.

 ### Each student must <span style="color: red;">MUST NOT</span>: